JDeakin25/Milestones-Project-1-P3/README.md

 ![Secondary Font example graphic](docs/font-secondary.webp)

 As a fall-back to these font choices I included "sans-serif" attributes to ensure a good user experience if the Google Font CDN ever fails.
+Throughout the site I have made sure to follow semantic heading rules for all titles to ensure compliance with accessibility criteria and to follow best practices.

 ### Images